Range: Indo-Malayan

 FUN FACT

-Unlike other birds in the Gallinformes order, which includes quail, pheasant, turkey, and peafowl, Crested Partridge chicks don’t hatch already able to peck at the ground and feed themselves.
+Unlike other birds in the Galliformes order, which includes quail, pheasant, turkey, and peafowl, Crested Partridge chicks don’t hatch already able to peck at the ground and feed themselves.
 Instead, they are fed bill-to-bill by both their parents.

 The Crested Partridge is a fairly small, quail-like bird; its short tail adds to a rotund appearance.
 A native of low elevation, broad-leaved evergreen and dense primary forests, the Crested Partridge consumes a variety of seeds, large fruits, large beetles, ants, and snails.
 This species is considered Vulnerable because of habitat lost to logging and other human activities.